theRTB/ForzaShiftTone/README.md

 The delay between beep triggers is currently set to 0.5 seconds.
 This time-out is shared between the three triggers.
 If you choose to not shift and remain above the trigger rpm, the program will not beep again even if revlimit is hit.

-### Enable remote telemetry / Data out in Forza Horizon 5
-To enable remote telemetry in Forza Horizon 5 on Steam for this application:
-- Head to Settings -> HUD and Gameplay -> scroll down to the bottom
-- Set Data Out to On, enter 127.0.0.1 as Data out IP address and Data out IP port 12350.
-You may have to restart the game.
-  - XBox Data Out is to my knowledge broken, but would otherwise require the Data Out IP Address to be your laptop's IP address instead and the address modified in config.json.
-This is untested.
-  - For the Microsoft Store version, install the Loopback Utility found on the internet.

 ## Settings